dweam-team/awesome-world-model-games/README.md

 # Awesome World Model Games [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 World model games are awesome!
 We can now play fully generative (and hallucinated) games, where anything is possible.
+These are interactive video models trained on gameplay data and player inputs, so they can predict what the next frame of the game will be based on the previous frames and

 Here we collect papers, open-source projects, and applications of such interactive video models.